George Gascón: Recall efforts

 Within a week of Gascón assuming office, a Facebook page launched to garner support for recalling him from office.
 February 2021, an effort began to place a proposition on an upcoming ballot to remove Gascón from office.
-While the recall's most visible supporter is Los Angeles County Sheriff Alex Villanueva, it is led by former District Attorney Steve Cooley, as well as Desiree Andrade and Tania Owen, two women who lost relatives to violent crime.
+While the recall's most visible supporter was former Los Angeles County Sheriff Alex Villanueva, it was led by former District Attorney Steve Cooley, as well as Desiree Andrade and Tania Owen, two women who lost relatives to violent crime.
 In March 2021, the effort to recall Gascón was started after a petition was approved, to which the group would need to gather 579,062 by October 2021.
 In September 2021, the recall effort failed after the group were unable to gather enough signatures for the October deadline, but the group vowed to retry at a later time.

 Subsequently, a third attempt to recall the District Attorney began.
 On June 15, 2022, the group announced that they had secured more than 566,857 signatures required to officially make the ballot, with them shifting focus onto gathering more signatures to help with any invalidated signatures.
 The group behind the recall effort submitted the signatures on July 6, 2022.
 On July 9, 2022, the Los Angeles County Registrar-Recorder/County Clerk announced that the campaign had submitted 715,833 signatures, and would be conducting the verification process by using a 5% random sample of the total signatures.
-On July 14, the Registrar announced that it has completed its check and would proceed to checking all the ballots.
+On July 14, the Registrar announced that it had completed its check and would proceed to checking all the ballots.
 On August 15, 2022, the recall petition failed as the Los Angeles County Registrar-Recorder/County Clerk stated that 195,783 signatures were invalid.